 Elżbieta Franków- Jaśkiewicz

-Elżbieta Franków-Jaśkiewicz is the Head of the International Cooperation Unit within the Department of Financial Information of the Polish Ministry of Finance (Polish FIU – The General Inspector of Financial Information).
+Elżbieta Franków-Jaśkiewicz is the Deputy Director of the Department of Financial Information of the Polish Ministry of Finance (Polish FIU – The General Inspector of Financial Information).

 She has over 28 years of experience in government administration of Poland – The Polish Police, Ministry of Interior, and Ministry of Finance.
 For the past 21 years, Mrs. Franków-Jaśkiewicz has focused on anti-money laundering and countering terrorist financing (AML/CFT) issues within the Polish FIU.

-Her Egmont Group (EG) undertakings include participating in the Operational Working Group (OpWG) before the Information Exchange Working Group (IEWG).
+Her Egmont Group (EG) undertakings have encompassed participation in the Operational Working Group (OpWG) first before the Information Exchange Working Group (IEWG).
 For the last few years, Mrs. Franków-Jaśkiewicz has been an active member of the Technical Assistance and Training Working Group (TATWG).

-For many years, she has represented the Polish FIU in numerous international AML/CFT activities (EG, FATF, MONEYVAL, EAG, UNODC, OECD, OSCE, the Experts Group on Combating Money Laundering and Terrorism Financing (ML/TF), the EU FIU Platform, FIU.Net, and others) and during numerous trainings for various FIUs.
+For many years, she has represented the Polish FIU in numerous international AML/CFT activities (EG, FATF, MONEYVAL, EAG, UNODC, OECD, OSCE, the Experts Group on Combating Money Laundering and Terrorism Financing, the EU FIU Platform, FIU.Net, and others) and during numerous trainings organized and provided for various FIUs.

 Mrs. Franków-Jaśkiewicz also has experience in AML/CFT twinning and capacity-building projects.
 In 2010, she was a project’s Resident Twinning Advisor, increasing the capacity of the AML/CFT institutional system dedicated to Romania and was an expert on numerous projects for third countries (Algeria, Belarus, Kyrgyzstan, Jordan, Macedonia, Moldova, Montenegro, Morocco, Serbia, Tajikistan, Turkmenistan, Ukraine, Zambia, and others).
-She is a speaker at national and international conferences, seminars, and workshops on combating ML/TF issues.
+She is a speaker at national and international conferences, seminars, and workshops on combating money laundering and terrorism financing (ML/TF) issues.

 In 2009, Mrs. Franków-Jaśkiewicz was appointed as the Head of Polish Delegation to the MONEYVAL Committee within the Council of Europe, a regional body, and associate member of the Financial Action Task Force (FATF).
 From 2011-2015, she was a Member of the MONEYVAL Bureau; in 2015, she was elected as the Vice-Chair of the MONEYVAL.
 In December 2017, Mrs. Franków-Jaśkiewicz was re-elected as the Vice-Chair of MONEYVAL.
-Since August 1, 2019, she has been President of MONEYVAL.
+Since August 1, 2019, she has held the President of MONEYVAL position.

-Between September 2017 to March 2018, she was seconded by the Ministry of Finance and served as an advisor within the framework of the UNODC Global Programme on Combating Money Laundering, the Proceeds of Crime, and Terrorism Financing (GPML) for Central Asia.
+Between September 2017 – March 2018, she was seconded by the Ministry of Finance and used to work within the framework of the UNODC Global Programme on Combating Money Laundering, the Proceeds of Crime, and Terrorism Financing (GPML) as an Advisor on combating ML/TF for Central Asia.

 Mrs. Franków-Jaśkiewicz holds a master’s degree in Arts.
-She also graduated from several postgraduate studies (Warsaw School of Economics, Police Academy in Szczytno, and the National School of Public Administration).
+She also graduated from several postgraduate studies (the Warsaw School of Economics, the Police Academy in Szczytno, and the National School of Public Administration).

 Egmont group secretariat